TheThingKnownAsKit/docker-templates/GC_AMD_ARCH_x86-64/README.md

 This was written on an Ubuntu based system

-To give Docker access to your network (Linux only), open a new terminal and run: `xhost +local:`
+To give Docker access to your network, open a new terminal and run: `xhost +local:`

 Docker also can’t get through your firewall right now (assuming you have one), so run the below commands

-one at a time in the host computers terminal (Linux only)
+one at a time in the host computers terminal
 ```
 sudo ufw allow in  proto udp to   224.0.0.0/4
 sudo ufw allow out proto udp from 224.0.0.0/4